The average leopard gecko diet is relatively straightforward, mainly because leopard geckos are insectivores.

 All this means is they’re feeding the insects some kind of plant material before giving them to their gecko to eat.

-By gut loading your bugs, you will boost the nutritional value of them, and your gecko will find them to be more flavorful, too.
+By gut loading your bugs, you will boost their nutritional value, and your gecko will find them to be more flavorful.

 You don’t necessarily have to feed your waxworms before giving them to your gecko, but it does help if you are able to do so.